allegheny-computer-science-203-s2021/lab01/README.md

 The grade that a student receives on this assignment will have the following components.

-- **GitHub Actions CI Build Status [up  to 30%]:**: For each of three repositories associted with this assignment students will receive a checkmark grade if their last before-the-deadline build passes.
+- **GitHub Actions CI Build Status [up  to 30%]:**: For each of three repositories associated with this assignment students will receive a checkmark grade if their last before-the-deadline build passes.
 Students are encouraged to repeatedly revise their submission to ensure that all relevant repositories receive a CI pass.